zowe/zowe-cli/packages/secrets/OVERVIEW.md

 ### Zowe Explorer

 - **Most** Zowe Explorer users should not be affected by this change.
 - Some Zowe Explorer users may be affected by this change.
-Specifically, users connecting over remote environments with Zowe Explorer might be required to re-enter credentials.
+Specifically, users connecting over remote environments with Zowe Explorer are required to re-enter credentials.
     - Since keytar has been removed from VS Code for the next release, Zowe Explorer cannot access the local credential vault while the extension is running through a remote server.
-Those users will only have to re-enter their credentials once.
     - "Remote environments" include:
         - Remote SSH
         - Remote Tunnel